 First Step to Success: Build the Right Team

 Success doesn’t come about overnight or all at once.
 Like a home, it needs a foundation, brick by brick, to form a stable structure that can support the weight of a business over time.
 The first building block to success, then, is building the right team.
 To draw another analogy, just like in sports, recruiting the top people to join your team is of paramount importance.
 You need a wide range of talents to make up a well-rounded team.
 You may be looking for attributes like: plays well with others, shares ideas openly in group settings, values transparency and aligns around a shared vision, individuals who bring you opportunities for growth, and down to earth teammates who celebrate victories together in an atmosphere of positivity.
+So the first step to success: build the right team.

 Taking a Look at Yourself